Punjab gunmen expose India's soft border ahead of Pakistan talks

 Monday’s raid in an area that has long been tranquil came weeks after a meeting between Indian Prime Minister Narendra Modi and his Pakistani counterpart Nawaz Sharif.

-It fits a pattern of violent surges that make negotiating peace harder between nuclear-armed neighbors India and Pakistan, who have fought three wars since independence in 1947.
+It fits a pattern of violent surges that make negotiating peace harder between nuclear-armed neighbours India and Pakistan, who have fought three wars since independence in 1947.

 Evidence gleaned from GPS units the men carried points to them crossing the Ravi River into India’s Punjab a week earlier, Indian police say, effectively opening a new front for commando-style suicide attacks ordinarily limited to disputed Kashmir.